Marie-Louise von Motesiczky Charitable Trust

 Refugees at Home (CC 1177765)

 Refugees at Home was founded in February 2016 to address the homeless crisis among refugees and asylum seekers by introducing them to registered hosts, who are willing to offer short-term accommodation while their applications and appeals are being processed.
-The Marie-Louise von Motesiczky Charitable Trust has supported the cost of a placement administrator over three years from 2019-22.
+By funding a number of core staffing costs, the Marie-Louise von Motesiczky Charitable Trust has played a significant role in the Charity’s expansion to become the UK’s largest hosting organisation.
 From 2022 the Trust has funded a Senior Placement Coordinator for three years; an Administrative Lead for one year and two Placement Coordinators for one year each.

 www.refugeesathome.org